Equipo-Proton/la-tribu-exploradora-frontend/README.md

 ## Description
 This is a project make for Ciudad Industrial del Valle del Nalón, S.A.U.
 (VALNALÓN).
 A Web Application as a Game to help kids between 3 to 6 six years old to learn words and vocabulary while they are playing a game.
+As a software team we have to build an app that allows children learn by doing through techonology.

 ## Requirementes